martial-god/Benny-Scraper/README.md

 # Benny-Scraper
 Webscraper that sets out make listening to webnovels easier for myself.
 Turned into project that let users store all chapters of their favorite Mangas or Webnovels offline in one file.
-Creates Epubs, at this moment, the goal is to make adding other sites extremely easy using the `appsettings.json` in Benny-Scraper project
+Creates Epubs of text based novels, and PDF and most forms of comic book archives like Cbz, at this moment, the goal is to make adding other sites extremely easy using the `appsettings.json` in Benny-Scraper project.

 ![Platform](https://img.shields.io/badge/platform-windows%20%7C%20linux%20%7C%20macos-blue)

 MangaKatana is currently the best site to get mangas as the others scramble the chapter images, I can only assume they are owned by the same people and will need to find a way to unscramble it.
 ## IN PROGRESS - ON DEV BRANCH
-- [x] Add a Configuration table to have user have more control of settings. *STILL NEED TO ADD COMMANDLINE OPTIONS TO RETRIEVE VALUES*
 - [ ] Create Documentation, especially for trying to add a new Scraper Strategy for new sites - *COMING SOON* https://feahnthor.github.io/
 ## COMPLETED - or Things to Do
 - [x] Add Cbz filetype as an option for Mangas